Bachelor of Applied Science (Project Management) (Honours)

 - Next intake February, July Program brochure Create a personalised brochure

 Gain the project management skills to initiate, plan, control and execute complex projects across a wide range of industries.

 RMIT’s Bachelor of Applied Science (Project Management) (Honours) will give you the theoretical knowledge and practical know-how to take projects from inception to completion.
 It will arm you with the tools to manage projects across a range of sizes and complexities, and develop your skills for working on projects in various industries.

-Our program was developed in reaction to the growing demand from industry for project management skills.
+This program was developed in response to the growing industry demand for project management skills.
 It is grounded in residential, commercial and industrial construction for civil, environmental and government projects.

 During your first year of study you will focus on project management in the built environment, then explore other domains including event management, design and IT.

 Project management is a high profile occupation that demands superior multi-tasking, analytical thinking, excellent communication and superior organisational skills.
 Graduates of this program will have developed these essential skills to be able to successfully manage projects across all industries.

 Why study a Bachelor of Applied Science (Project Management) (Honours) at RMIT?